gcapes/git-course-mace/_episodes/02-local.md

 ## Create a new repository with Git

 We will be working with a simple example in this tutorial.
-It will be a paper that we will first start writing as a single author and then work on it further with one of our colleagues.
+It will be a series of MATLAB functions to convert units, which we will then use to develop a series of figures and look-up tables.

  First, let's create a directory within your home directory: